-Recognizing that we all have and represent a culture is an important step.
+Recognizing that we all have and represent a culture is a critical component of clinical practice. .
 It's important to be aware of the many cultural variables that can impact assessment and intervention.
-ASHA has produced a variety of statements and guidelines concerning cultural and linguistic diversity (ASHA, 2013, 2014).
+The professional organizations of the NJC have produced a variety of statements and guidelines concerning cultural and linguistic diversity (AAIDD, 2017; ASHA, 2014, 2017, 2020).

-Some of the cultural variables that may influence the perceptions and behaviors of both individuals and clinicians are age, gender, occupation, sexual orientation, disability, socioeconomic status, religious beliefs, and ethnicity.
+Some of the cultural variables that may influence the perceptions and behaviors of both individuals and clinicians are age, disability, gender, occupation, religious beliefs, race, sexual orientation, socioeconomic status, and ethnicity.

 Rules for verbal and nonverbal communication may vary across cultures.
 For example, gestures and their meaning may vary from culture to culture.
 A gesture viewed as indicating a positive behavior for one culture, such as a "thumbs up," may be viewed as inappropriate in another culture.
 The communication roles that partners play also may vary with cultural expectations.
 For example, helping a child to initiate communication more often may not be valued by some cultures.
 Silence may be perceived as a sign of respect for a communication partner, rather than a failure to respond or understand.
 Service providers should be as knowledgeable as possible about individuals' cultural backgrounds.

 The linguistic diversity of individuals may affect aspects of communication, such as vocabulary, dialect, and literacy.
 Family preferences regarding linguistic priorities should be reflected in service provision (ASHA, 2014, 2017, 2020).
 In addition to respecting cultural and linguistic heritage in all communication services, inclusion of parental perspectives on language use is also critical (Rhodes & Washington, 2016; Yu, 2013).